 There has never been a greater focus on reducing costs than right now.
 All the surveys show greater pressure on learning and development costs.
 The latest Bersin research in the US market revealed that training spend per learner fell between 2007 to 2009.
-In large organizations expenditure on online learning also fell for the first time ever and there will be continued pressure in 2010.
+In large organisations expenditure on online learning also fell for the first time ever and there will be continued pressure in 2010.
 ASTD’s recent survey showed that over 50% of respondents are being challenged to do more for less with their budgets.
 This survival manual looks at the practical steps that you can take to reduce your learning and development costs.

 It seems clear to us that over the next few years doing more with less is one of the key challenges for learning and development professionals.
 So it’s time to take action.